th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/communication.md

 - Used for listening to the parsed messages.
 You can link several sources with the different directions and session aliases to it.

-- Requires a name, connection type (`mq`), attributes, and the filters.

-In the example below, **check1** has two pins named `server` and `in_parsed_message` with connection types `grpc` and `mq` respectively.
+- Requires a name, connection type (`mq`), attributes, and the filters. mq pin for receiving messages should have `subscribe` and `parsed` attributes In the example below, **check1** has two pins named `server` and `in_parsed_message` with connection types `grpc` and `mq` respectively.
 The attributes of the MQ pin are `subscribe` and `parsed`.